-Materials belonging to a series will be mended at least once and then replaced if possible, to ensure continuance of the series.
-As the binding is very poor with the majority of graphic novels, the spine is stapled prior to covering wherever possible.
+Materials belonging to a series will be replaced if possible, to ensure continuance of the series.

 Learning Resources

 Develop programs to improve pre-literacy and pre-numeracy skills so that children from all homes in Wyndham are ready to do well from the day that they enter school.
 Quality Community Plan - Vision for Education and Skills Development